What every business owner needs to do this year

 Chambers HNW 2024

-There are significant cuts to BPR impacting business owners and entrepreneurs coming soon.
-Our team of tax and estate planning experts are here to help you navigate these rules and maximise opportunities ahead of the 6 April 2026 deadline.
+Significant cuts to BPR impacting business owners and entrepreneurs took effect on 6 April 2026.
+Our team of tax and estate planning experts are here to help you navigate the new rules.

 BPR is a specific relief from UK Inheritance Tax (IHT), which needs to be claimed.